SpiralLinux/SpiralLinux-project/README.md

 ## Welcome to SpiralLinux

 SpiralLinux is a selection of Linux spins built from Debian GNU/Linux, with a focus on simplicity and out-of-the-box usability across all the major desktop environments.
-SpiralLinux serves as an alternative live installation method for a customized but clean Debian system using only official Debian package repositories.
+SpiralLinux serves as an alternative live installation method for a customized yet clean Debian system using only official Debian package repositories.

 ## SpiralLinux features